MarkKhramko/nodejs-express-jwt/README.md

   },
   password: {
     type: Sequelize.STRING,
-  },
+  }
 }, { hooks, tableName });

-// instead of using instanceMethod
+// Instead of using instanceMethod
-// in sequelize > 4 we are writing the function
+// in Sequelize > 4 we write the function
 // to the prototype object of our model.
-// as we do not want to share sensitive data, the password
+// As we do not want to share sensitive data, the password
 // field gets ommited before sending User.prototype.toJSON = function () {
   const values = Object.assign({}, this.get());